Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Numerical experiments

-\tabcolsep{1.5mm}
+\tabcolsep{.95mm}

-\tabcolsep{1.5mm}
+\tabcolsep{.95mm}

-\tabcolsep{1.5mm}
+\tabcolsep{0.95mm}

 Tables I-VI show the results of the experiments.
-In all tables, the residual of the two optimality conditions \texttt{opt 1} and \texttt{opt 2} are on the order of $1e^{-10}$ or smaller.
-Columns 4 and 5 in all the tables show that $\sigma_{\parallel}^*+\lambda_1$ and $\sigma_\perp^* +\gamma$ are nonnegative with $\sigma_\parallel\ge 0$ and $\sigma_\perp\ge 0$ (Columns 6 and 7, respectively).
-Thus, the solutions obtained by \SCSR1{} for these experiments satisfy the optimality conditions to high accuracy.
+In all tables, the residual of the two optimality conditions \texttt{opt 1}, \texttt{opt 2}, and \texttt{opt 3} are on the order of $1\times10^{-10}$ or smaller.
+Columns 4 in all tables show that ($\mathbf{B}+\mathbf{C}_\parallel$) are postiive semidefinite.
+Columns 6 and 7 in all the tables show that $\sigma_{\parallel}^*$ and $\sigma_\perp^*$ are nonnegative.
+Thus, the solutions obtained by \SCSR{} for these experiments satisfy the optimality conditions to high accuracy.

 Also reported in each table are the number of Newton iterations.
-In the first five experiments no more than five Newton iterations were required to obtain $\sigma_\parallel$ to high accuracy (Column 8).
+In the first five experiments no more than four Newton iterations were required to obtain $\sigma_\parallel$ to high accuracy (Column 8).
 In the hard case, no Newton iterations are required since $\sigma_\parallel^*=-\lambda_1$.
 This is reflected in Table VI, where Column 4 shows that $\sigma_\parallel^*=-\lambda_1$ and Column 8 reports no Newton iterations.)

-The final column reports the time required by \SCSR1{} to solve each subproblem.
-Consistent with the best limited-memory methods, the time required to solve each subproblem appears to grow linearly with $n$.
+The final column reports the time required by \SCSR{} to solve each subproblem.
+Consistent with the best limited-memory methods, as $n$ gets large, the time required to solve each subproblem appears to grow linearly with $n$, as predicted in Section~\ref{subsec:cc}.

 Additional experiments were run with $\mathbf{g}_\parallel\rightarrow 0$.
-In particular, the experiments were rerun with $g$ scaled by factors of $10^{-2}, 10^{-4},$ $10^{-6}$, $10^{-8}$, and $10^{-10}$.
+In particular, the experiments were rerun with $\bfm{g}$ scaled by factors of $10^{-2}, 10^{-4},$ $10^{-6}$, $10^{-8}$, and $10^{-10}$.
 All experiments resulted in tables similar to those in Tables I-VI: the optimality conditions were satisfied to high accuracy, no more than three Newton iterations were required in any experiment to find $\sigma_\parallel^*$, and the CPU times are similar to those found in the tables.

-\tabcolsep{1.5mm}
+\tabcolsep{0.95mm}

-\tabcolsep{1.5mm}
+\tabcolsep{0.95mm}